 Began in 2001 when the European Art Basel made Miami its U.S. home for five days in early December.
 Now it has grown to involve almost two dozen art fairs, exhibits all around town and events, lectures and panels.
 Art Basel is the cornerstone but only part of Miami Art Week.

 9. Shop until you drop

 When you go to Florida, either take some empty suitcases or plan to buy new ones.
 Shopping is a great way to take a break from the beach and you are spoiled for choice.
 From outlet shopping at The Colonnades at Sawgrass Mills to the very best of the very best at Bal Harbour Shops, you will not be leaving empty-handed.
 Bar Harbour Shops although compact, is full of the very best money can buy.
 The Colonnades at Sawgrass Mills is home to Florida’s most unique designer outlets.
 It is quite large in comparison to Bar Harbour Shops, and the luxury brands are concentrated in the same place.

 Aventura Mall is also a great option for mainstream shopping (and designer brands too) and almost next door you will find Gulfstream in Hallandale, probably the only place in America where you can find Crate & Barrel, The Container Store, Pottery Barn, West Elm and Williams Sonoma across the road from each other.
 Do not send help.

 10. Try some Zumba

-Zumba and Miami go hand in hand.
+Zumba and Miami go hand in hand, so these fitness classes are high on my lists of the top things to do in Florida.
 Despite being invented in Colombia, it is a Miami-based company that brought it to the world in its current format.
 Ironically I first tried it in California, but have enjoyed many classes now in Miami (and it did feel different as the instructors were Latin).
 I use the Mindbody app to find local studios and we try and book a couple of classes on each trip.